-All Australians should become familiar with their skin.
+Get into the habit of checking your skin regularly.
 Check all of your skin, not just sun-exposed areas.
-If you notice anything unusual, including any change in shape, colour or size of a spot, or the development of a new spot, visit your doctor as soon as possible.
+If you notice anything unusual, including any new spots, or change in shape, colour or size of a spot, visit your doctor as soon as possible.

 Who you may see